walmartlabs/cookie-cutter/docs/docs/Module_Redis.md

 ## redisStreamSource

-The `redisStreamSource` can be used to load or store data directly within a message handler function.

 The `redisStreamSource` function creates a new input source that receives messages from Redis.
 The example below joins the consumer group `consumer-group-1` and receives JSON encoded messages from streams `stream1`, `stream2` and `stream3`.

 ```typescript